- SAP has absorbed considerably negative pushback from customers since introducing indirect access.

 Something which apparently few are interested in bringing up is that true indirect access is only very rarely an issue.

-Indirect access is when a UI is used by a company to circumvent the named users on the software.
-It is so infrequently an issue that almost no one today actually knows its trued definition.
+Indirect access is when a company uses a UI to circumvent the named users on the software.
+It is so infrequently an issue that almost no one today actually knows its true definition.
 In fact, no other vendor but SAP bothers worrying about it.
-We are quite serious, try to find another vendor that enforces indirect access claims.
+We are quite serious.
+Try to find another vendor that enforces indirect access claims.
 We are aware of one other who tried to copy SAP, but they were too small, and they failed to enforce not true indirect access but SAP’s perverted definition of indirect access.

-We can count our hand the number of times we have heard of this as an issue and all the cases where with companies based in Asia.
+We can count our hand the number of times we have heard of this as an issue, and all the cases were with companies based in Asia.

 SAP Consultants Are in a Quandary Regarding Who’s Interests to Prioritize?